Disputed GOP-Nunes memo released

 Democrats dispute memo's findings

 Democrats have slammed the Republican memo as misleading and inaccurate.
-Schiff called the memo "a shameful effort to discredit" the FBI and Justice Department and an attempt to undermine Mueller's probe.
+Schiff, saying the memo fails to provide "vital context," called the memo "a shameful effort to discredit" the FBI and Justice Department and an attempt to undermine Mueller's probe.

-"The Republican document mischaracterizes highly sensitive classified information that few members of Congress have seen, and which Chairman Nunes himself chose not to review," Schiff said.
-"It fails to provide vital context and information contained in DOJ's FISA application and renewals, and ignores why and how the FBI initiated, and the special counsel has continued, its counterintelligence investigation into Russia's election interference and links to the Trump campaign."
+Virginia Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, said the memo "demonstrates an astonishing disregard for the truth."

+"Unlike almost every House member who voted in favor of this memo's release, I have actually read the underlying documents on which the memo was based.
+They simply do not support its conclusions," Warner said in a statement.

 But Nunes said in a statement that committee had "discovered serious violations of the public trust, and the American people have a right to know when officials in crucial institutions are abusing their authority for political purposes."